 – River Knife

-– Nose plug and ear plugs – smileys nose clip and macks ear seals
+– Nose plug and earplugs – Smileys nose clip and Macks ear plugs

 Note: Follow this link to a post where I explain what to pack for a trip.

-Don’t buy the most expensive stuff straight away.
-You might not want to continue and you won’t have the necessary skills to use all its features.
-Its like if you were an absolute beginner photographer and bought a top of range camera.
-I mean come on, you can only shoot in auto and won´t be able to use the other 1000 epic features.
-Basically what I’m saying is that you don’t want all your super expensive gear to end up on Finn in a few months – well at least some people would be happy!
+Don’t buy the most expensive/advanced stuff straight away.
+You might not want to continue kayaking, and you most probably won’t have the necessary skills to use all the advanced features.
+It’s like if you were an absolute beginner photographer and bought a top of range camera.
+You only know how to shoot in automatic, so won´t be able to use the other 100 functions.
+I suppose what I’m saying is that you don’t want all your super expensive gear to end up on Finn in a few months – well at least some people would be happy!

 Thanks for reading.
 If you have any questions, contact me at firstname.lastname@example.org